4aeok4ek/4aeok4ek/README.md

-- 👋 Привет, Я @4aeok4ek
+- 👋 Hello, I @4aeok4ek
-- 👀 Я заинтересован в Программирование и Гейминге
+- 👀 I am interested in programming and gaming
-- 🥞 Мой Тик Ток - 4aeok4ek
+- ☕️ You can call me, Tea